Rasec09/Programming-Contest/README.md

 # Programming-Contest
-Solutions of my programming contests in which I participate officially or practice.
+Solutions of my programming contests in which i participate officially or practice.